patmcdaniel37/patmcdaniel37.github.io/index.md

 ---

 ## About Me
 Welcome to my portfolio.
-I am passionate about building robust automated testing solutions.
-Below are some of the key projects I am working on.
+I break things for a living - on purpose, I promise.
+While others build features, I'm the person gleefully clicking buttons in the wrong order and wondering what happens when you enter "💩" in the username field.
+Turns out, automated testing is the perfect outlet for my chaotic energy.
+I believe good testing is like a good joke - it should be clear, repeatable, and not leave everyone confused about what just happened.

 ## Projects